aws-samples/amazon-connect-scim-user-management/README.md

     * stage_name              = (Stage name to be used for creation of API, default value is "dev")
     * swagger_file_path       = (Path of the swagger file that is used to deploy the api gateway)
     * IsAzureIdpType          = (bool value for Azure Idp type, default value is false)
-    * IsOktaIdpType           = (bool value for Okta Idp type, default value is false)
+    * IsOKTAIdpType           = (bool value for Okta Idp type, default value is false)
     * default_security_profile = (Security profile assigned when the IdP sends no entitlements, default value is "Agent")
     * api_token_length        = (Length of the generated SCIM API bearer token, 32-256, default 32)